sarahnorthrup/PacMen/README.md

-# RealTimeBusTracker
+# Pacmen

 ## Description
-This program maps out The Boston area and real time bus routes.
-This updates every 15 seconds to show an acccurate account of data.
+This creates multiple pacmen that hit the boundaries of the window and bounce back the other direction.
+There is buttons to create pacmen and start.
 ## How to Run
 Open the index.html file in your browser with the connected files

 ## Future Improvements
-Potentially adding links to other cities and routes
+Potentially adding additional buttons with additional characters.

 ## Lisense
 ### The MIT License